MUS G103: World Music

 Required Writing, Problem Solving, Skills Demonstration

-A. The students critical and artistic perception will be demonstrated through both written and aural examination of the folk music, tribal music, and art music of non-Western cultures.
+The student's critical and artistic perception will be demonstrated through both written and aural examination of the folk music, tribal music, and art music of cultures studied in class.

 Eligible Disciplines